 Find This Bird

 Townsend’s Warblers breed in mature coniferous and mixed forests, but they nest and forage high in the trees, making them a challenge to see well.
 A steep trail or a road cut that offers an eye-level view of the canopy usually provides the best views of this species.
 They can be easier to see well on migration and in winter, when they use almost any well-vegetated habitat and may forage in shorter trees and shrubs.
 In all seasons, locations with coniferous trees are most likely to hold Townsend’s Warblers.

 - Reinita de Townsend (Spanish)

 On the Pacific coast in winter, Townsend’s Warblers often investigate backyard feeders, most regularly when temperatures drop below freezing, to eat energy-rich foods such as mealworms, peanut butter, and suet.

 - Cool Facts

-- The Townsend's Warbler hybridizes with the Hermit Warbler where their ranges overlap in Oregon and Washington.
+- The Townsend's Warbler hybridizes with the similar-looking Hermit Warbler where their ranges overlap in Oregon and Washington.
 The hybrid zones are rather narrow and appear to be slowly moving, with the more aggressive Townsend's Warbler displacing the Hermit Warbler.